Skip to main content

 • No modern image formats.
 AVIF support never landed.

-• Toolchain rot.
-Bazel pre-2.x, glibc constraints, and pinned Python 2 in the build scripts.
+• Dated build toolchain.
+Bazel 0.x, glibc constraints, and pinned Python 2 in the build scripts.

-ModPageSpeed 2.0 is a from-scratch rewrite designed for nginx and container-native deployment.
-A separate worker process reads originals from a shared cache, generates up to 36 variants per asset (WebP, AVIF, viewport sizes, pixel densities, save-data), and writes them back.
-Nginx serves cache hits via zero-copy mmap.
+ModPageSpeed 2.0 runs as a Docker reverse proxy in front of nginx (or any HTTP origin), with optimization work out of the request path.
+A separate worker process reads originals from a shared cache, generates up to 37 variants per asset (WebP, AVIF, viewport sizes, pixel densities, save-data, plus SVG for eligible images), and writes them back.
+The reverse proxy serves cache hits via zero-copy mmap.
+It is a ground-up rewrite of the PageSpeed module.

 # nginx